 If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or children’s social care.
 Otherwise, the situation will be managed within the school.

 The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures.

+It is important that Pupils are taught about the issues surrounding sexting as part of our PSHEC education and computing programmes.

 Serious Violence